edouardpagnier/react-light-i18n/README.md

 # react-light-i18n

-A very light weight library to deal with string translation with automatic locale detection.
+A very light weight library to deal with string translations with automatic locale detection.

 ## Usage